Get Help Today(855) 593-1695

-Hydrocodone is an Opioid that comes in the form of an extended-release capsule or tablet.
+Hydrocodone is an Opioid that comes in two forms: an extended-release capsule or tablet and an immediate-release version.
 The drug is meant to suppress moderate to severe pain, which is achieved by blocking the receptors on the nerves, therefore diminishing painful sensations.
-Hydrocodone is frequently combined with Acetaminophen, which is classified as a non-narcotic analgesic, simply meaning it blocks pain.
+Hydrocodone is frequently combined with Acetaminophen, which is classified as a non-Narcotic Analgesic and controls pain and inflammation without the need for a prescription.
 Vicodin is a common example of a combination of Hydrocodone and Acetaminophen.
-Besides diminishing pain, it is also used to reduce fever due to its antipyretic properties.
+Besides diminishing pain, it is also used to reduce fever due to its Antipyretic properties.

 The usual recommended dosage is 1-2 tablets as needed every 4-6 hours, with prescription strength tablets ranging anywhere from 2.5 to 10mg.
 Taking anything above the dosage prescribed by your doctor is considered abuse.